(This post contains affiliate links. Please read our disclosure here.)

 I had to learn who the real enemy was, and it wasn’t Samantha.

-I had to drop my pride.
+I needed to drop my pride.

 I had to admit that there was a problem and get to the point that I wanted a solution, regardless of my fragile ego.
 This meant opening myself up to Samantha, others, and most importantly, to God.
 It meant that I had to seek help for my family.
 I had to be willing to participate in the solution and not just leave it to my wife to battle on her own.
 This may mean talking with a counselor also.
 I had to realize that her problems were also mine because God brought the two of us together and made us one.